radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 # Overview of issues with RADIUS

 There are a large number of issues with RADIUS.
+The most serious is the Blast RADIUS vulnerability means that subject to some limitations, attackers can leverage MD5 known-prefix collisions to cause any user to be authenticated, and then be given any authorization.
+Multifactor Authentication (MFA) systems can be bypassed, and the RADIUS server will in many cases not even be aware that an unauthorized user is on the network.
-The most serious is that RADIUS sends most information "in the clear", with obvious privacy implications.

-Further, as summarized in {{RFC6151}} Section 2, it has been known for over a decada that it is inappropriate to use MD5 for digital signatures and cryptography.
-For traffic sent across the Internet, no protocol should depend on MD5 for security.
-Even if MD5 was not insecure, computers have gotten substantially faster in the past thirty years.
-This speed increase makes it possible for the average hobbyist to perform brute-force attacks to crack even seemingly complex shared secrets.
+A related issue is that RADIUS sends most information "in the clear", with obvious privacy implications.
+Even if packets use Message-Authenticator for integrity checks, it is still possible for the average hobbyist who observes RADIUS trafic to perform brute-force attacks to crack even seemingly complex shared secrets.

+There is no way to fix the RADIUS protocol to address all of these issues.
+The only solution is to wrap the protocol in a secure transport, such as TLS or IPSec.

 We address each of these issues in detail below.

+## The Blast RADIUS Vulberability {#blastradius}

+The Blast RADIUS vulnerability is discussed in detail in TBD, and we only give a short summary here.
+We refer the reader to the original paper for a more complete description of the issue.

+The vulnerability relies on the following property of MD5, where we have texts "A", "B", "S", and "+" denotes concatenation.

+> If MD5(A) == MD5(B), then MD5(A + S) == MD5(B + S)

+In RADIUS, the Response Authenticator field {{RFC2865, Section 3}} is calculated via a similar construct:

+> Response Authenticator = MD5(packet + secret)

+If the attacker can discover two packets "A" and "B" which have the same MD5 digest, then the attacker can make the RADIUS server calculate MD5(A + secret).
+The attacker then can replace packet "A" with packet "B", and send that changed packet to the client.
+The client calculates MD5(B + secret), verifies the Response Authenticator, and accepts the packet.

+This process is the basic concept behind the Blast RADIUS vulnerability.
+We note that this attack does not expose the contents of the User-Password attribute.
+Instead, it bypasses all server-side authentication, and instead fools the client into accepting a forged response.

+While this issue requires that an attacker be "on path" and be able to intercept and modify packets, the meaning of "on path" is all-too-often "the entire Internet".
+As such, this attack alone should be seen as a cause to deprecate RADIUS/UDP entirely.

-## Information is sent in Clear Text
+## Information is sent in Clear Text {#privacy}

-Other than a few attributes such as User-Password, all RADIUS traffic is sent "in the clear" when using UDP or TCP transports.
+With the exception of a few attributes such as User-Password, all RADIUS traffic is sent "in the clear" when using UDP or TCP transports.
 Even when TLS is used, all RADIUS traffic (including User-Password) is visible to proxies.
 The resulting data exposure has a large number of privacy issues.
 We refer to {{RFC6973}}, and specifically to Section 5 of that document for detailed discussion, and to Section 6 of {{RFC6973}} for recommendations on threat mitigations.

-Further discussion of location privacy is given in {{?RFC6280}}, which defines an "Architecture for Location and Location Privacy in Internet Applications".
+More discussion of location privacy is given in {{?RFC6280}}, which defines an "Architecture for Location and Location Privacy in Internet Applications".
 However, that work was too late to have any practical impact on the design of the RADIUS protocol, as  {{RFC5580}} had already been published.

+That is, any observer of non-TLS RADIUS traffic is able to obtain a substantial amount of personal identifiable information (PII) about users.
+The observer can tell who is logging in to the network, what devices they are using, where they are logging in from, and their approximate location (usually city).
+With location-based attributes as defined in {{RFC5580}}, a users location may be determined to within 15 or so meters outdoors, and with "meter-level accuracy indoors" {{WIFILOC}}.
+An observer can also use RADIUS accounting packets to determine how long a user is online, and to track a summary of their total traffic (upload and download totals).

+When RADIUS/UDP is used across the public Internet, a common Wi-Fi configuration allows the location of individuals can potentially be tracked in real-time (usually 10 minute intervals), to within 15 meters.
+Their devices can be identified, and tracked.
+Passwords can often be compromised by a resourceful attacker, or for MS-CHAP, by a hobbyist with a laptop.
+Even when the packets do not contain any {{RFC5580}} location information for the user, the packets usually contain the MAC address of the Wi-Fi access point.
+The MAC address and physical location of these devices are publicly available, and there are multiple services selling databases of this information.

+These issues are not theoretical.
+Recently {{BRIGGS}} noted that:

+> Overall, I think the above three examples are just the tip of the proverbial iceberg of SS7 and Diameter based location and monitoring exploits that have been used successfully against targeted people in the USA.

+{{BRIGGS}} continues with a statement that there have been:

+> ... numerous other exploits based on SS7 and Diameter that go beyond location tracking.
+Some of these involve issues like (1) the monitoring of voice and text messages, (2) the delivery of spyware to targeted devices, and (3) the influencing of U.S. voters by overseas countries using text messages.

+While these comments apply to Diameter {{?RFC6733}}, the same location tracking and monitoring is also possible with RADIUS.
+There is every reason to believe that similar attacks on RADIUS are still occuring, but are simply less publicized than similar attacks on Diameter.

 The use of clear-text protocols across insecure networks is no longer acceptable.
-Using clear-text protocols in network which are believed to be secure is not much better.
-The solution is to use secure protocols, and to minimize the amount of private data which is being transported.
+Using clear-text protocols in networks which are believed to be secure is not a significantly better solution.
+The correct solution is to use secure protocols, to minimize the amount of private data which is being sent, and to minimize the number of third parties who can see any traffic.

 ## MD5 has been broken

 Attacks on MD5 are summarized in part in {{RFC6151}}.
+The BlastRADIUS work substantially improved the speed of finding MD5 collisions, and those improvements are publicly available at {{HASHCLASH}}

-While there have not been many new attacks in the decade since that document was published, that does not mean that further attacks do not exist.
+While there have not been many other new attacks in the decade since {{RFC6151}} was published, that does not mean that further attacks do not exist.
 It is more likely that no one is looking for new attacks.

 ## Cracking RADIUS shared secrets is not hard {#cracking}

 The cost of cracking a a shared secret can only go down over time as computation becomes cheaper.
-The issue is made worse because of the way MD5 is used to sign RADIUS packets.
+The issue is made worse because of the way MD5 is used to authenticate RADIUS packets.
 The attacker does not have to calculate the hash over the entire packet, as the hash prefix can be calculated once, and then cached.
 The attacker can then begin the attack with that hash prefix, and brute-force only the shared secret portion.

 At the time of writing this document, an "off the shelf" commodity computer can calculate at least 100M MD5 hashes per second.
 If we limit shared secrets to upper/lowercase letters, numbers, and a few "special" characters, we have 64 possible characters for shared secrets.
 Which means that for 8-character secrets, there are 2^48 possible combinations.